Trump considers re-joining Pacific trade pact he once spurned - Journal du Cameroun

 TPP opponents, however, were quick to warn Trump risked of backsliding on a central tenet of the economic nationalism which helped sweep him to power.

-Richard Trumka, head of the AFL-CIO, the largest federation of US trade unions, said on Twitter that the TPP would have failed America’s workers and “should remain dead.”
+Richard Trumka, head of the AFL-CIO, the largest federation of US trade unions, said on Twitter that the TPP “should remain dead.”

 “There is no conceivable way to revive it without totally betraying working people,” he said.